 - Fondation Le Corbusier: Maison La Roche

 This morning we depart by coach to the Musée du quai Branly, designed by Jean Nouvel.
 We shall view the Living Wall by Patrick Blanc, an extraordinary vertical garden rich in verdant textures.
 We shall enjoy an exclusive visit before the museum opens its doors to the public.
-Opened in 2006, the quai Branly is dedicated to Indigenous art from Asia, Africa, Oceania and the Americas.
-It houses 370,000 objects, combining collections from the Musée de l’Homme and the Musée National des Arts d’Afrique et d’Océanie.
-The museum also displays Australian Indigenous paintings specially commissioned by Jean Nouvel as permanent installations.
-The rooftop is particularly spectacular as it features a painting from contemporary Aboriginal artist Lena Nyadbi that can be seen from the Eiffel Tower.
+Opened in 2006, it is dedicated to Indigenous art from Asia, Africa, Oceania and the Americas, housing 370,000 objects, including Australian Indigenous paintings specially commissioned by Jean Nouvel as permanent installations.
+The spectacular rooftop features a painting from contemporary Aboriginal artist Lena Nyadbi that can be seen from the Eiffel Tower.

 We shall lunch at the restaurant Les Ombres, situated on the Musée du quai Branly’s terrace.
-The restaurant’s decor, furniture and crockery are signed Jean Nouvel, architect of the museum.
-The play of shadows from the Eiffel Tower throughout the restaurant is a tribute of the architect to the engineer Gustave Eiffel, whose major work has become the universal symbol of Paris.
+The restaurant’s decor, furniture and crockery are signed Jean Nouvel.
 A magical place, this restaurant offers an unforgettable view of the Seine and the Eiffel Tower.

-Next we visit the Musée Marmottan, a wonderful art collection that occupies a mansion on the edge of the Bois de Boulogne, which was owned by the collector Paul Marmottan.
-He presented his house along with his Renaissance, Consular and Empire collections of paintings and furniture to the Institut de France and the museum was opened in 1934.
+Next we visit the Musée Marmottan, a fine art collection that occupies a mansion on the edge of the Bois de Boulogne, which was owned by the collector Paul Marmottan.
+He presented his house along with his Renaissance, Consular and Empire collections of paintings and furniture to the Institut de France.
 In 1971, Michel Monet presented 65 paintings by his father, Claude Monet, to the museum.
 Part of Monet’s personal art collection has also been added, making the collection the largest corpus of the artist’s work in the world.
 The Musée Marmottan also has works by Berthe Morissot, Edgar Degas, Édouard Manet, Alfred Sisley, Camille Pissarro, Paul Gauguin, Paul Signac and Pierre-Auguste Renoir.
-A highlight is Monet’s Impression, Sunrise, which gave its name to Impressionism.

 Day 8: Wednesday 3 October, Paris